There are many ways to build successful landing pages.

 So that’s it — let’s start!

-Step 1: Setting Up Colors, Fonts and Color Picker
+Step 2: Set Up Colors, Fonts, and Color Picker

 Before starting the actual landing page design, it is important to set up the visual editor correctly.

 Let’s do the same to fonts.
-I’ve set up my primary and secondary headlines font to an Adobe Typekit font, but you can set your own font as you wish.
+I’ve set up my primary and secondary headlines font to an Adobe Typekit font (Restore), but you can set your own font as you wish.

 With regards to the color picker, we set up our colors, so we can access them quickly while building the page.